top of page

 Color palette

-To ensure consistency in brand experience and visually pleasing UI elements and interactions, I created a style guide with typography, iconography, and colors which would aid in creating a seamless experience for the users aesthetically and visually.
+To ensure a consistent brand experience and visually appealing UI elements, I developed a style guide that includes typography, iconography, and color schemes.
+This guide facilitates a seamless aesthetic experience for users.

 Typography